AndresJejen/DashBoardDS4A/README.md

-# DashBoard DS4A Dashboard - Bogota Team 7
+# DashBoard DS4A - Bogota Team 7

 Frontend for Final project DS4A Latam.
 Data Source: provided by company